COMP2150-24s1/level-design-assessment-TerrenceGunawan/README.md

 As my level first focuses on movement, it was only natural to have moving platforms go in tandemn with learning to move.
 Doing it in a safe environment allows the player to not feel bad for failiure.

 ### 2.11.
 Weapon Pickup (Staff)
-I choose the staff next rather than the gun because the staff can break breakables as well as monsters so i thought it would be better to encounter it first.
+I choose the staff to go next rather than the gun because the staff can break breakables as well as monsters so i thought it would be better to encounter it first.
 ### 2.7.
 Passthrough Platforms
 This wasn't always here.
 From my first design (DocImages/secondpart.png).
 I forgot to incorporate passthrough platforms so i decieded to add them after the breakables giving more layer to the game.
 ### 2.10.
 Weapon Pickup (Gun)